 Johnson published several poems in predominantly white modernist poetry magazines in the 1910s and 20s, including Poetry and Others:

-Johnson's poem "Tired" was published in Others and then re-published in The Book of American Negro Poetry in 1922.
+Johnson's poem "Tired" was first published in Others and then re-published in The Book of American Negro Poetry in 1922.